CloudLabs-Samples/EduLabs/Security-ISV/Azure-WAF/WAF_Azure_merged.md

 In this task, you logged into Microsoft Azure using your credentials and accessed the Azure Portal dashboard.

-# 02: View the Azure Portal deployments
+# 02: Verify the pre-deployed resources

 ## Overview